zearp/Nucintosh/README.md

 3rd party cards will need these kexts: [AirportBrcmFixup](https://github.com/acidanthera/AirportBrcmFixup) + [BrcmPatchRAM](https://github.com/acidanthera/BrcmPatchRAM), read the instructions on the repo's and you'll be up and running in no time.
 I've tested the very affordable DW1820A in many machines including the NUC and it works great.
 For some cards you may need to create an entry under devices in the config that disables ASPM, this only needed if you have issues with sleep.

-1st party is my preffered option.
+1st party is my preferred option.
 Grab an Apple 6+12 pin to m.2 M-key [converter card](https://dortania.github.io/Wireless-Buyers-Guide/Airport.html) and go native with something like the BCM94360CS2.
 Please note the number of antenna connectors.
 Some have more than 2, so you'll have to add some antenna's and maybe even mod your case.
 Though there is some room under the plastic lid, it can fit internal antennas like [this](https://ae01.alicdn.com/kf/HTB1AAiAKVXXXXc4aXXXq6xXFXXX4/2pcs-Internal-Antennas-40cm-15-7-inches-IPEX-MHF4-2-4-5G-wifi-antennas-for-BCM94352Z.jpg).
 The lid can be removed with some strategic force and there's a hole to route the wires trough too.
 I would use those and leave the standard antenna's connected to the Intel module.
 They're very cheap and the antenna connectors on the Intel module are very fragile.

 One big plus of going native is that you gain HID-proxy.
 This means that when there is no OS running the Airport card will proxy any paired HID bluetooth devices to the machine as usb devices.
 This means you can enter the BIOS or boot menu using the bluetooth keyboard and mouse.
 This is not a feature you will find on many other cards, including the the one Intel put in here.
 Even expensive bluetooth cards often can not do this.
 But Apple has added it even in the cheap BCM943224PCIEBT2 Airport card.
 I've personally tested that card and it still works fine in Catalina and Big Sur by setting ```Kernel -> Patch -> 0``` to true.
 Big Sur will also need [a patched](https://github.com/barrykn/big-sur-micropatcher/tree/main/payloads/kexts) IO80211.kext.

 Some sellers on AliExpress have converter cards that already have [the small 1.25mm pitch jst](https://github.com/zearp/Nucintosh/blob/master/Stuff/NUC8-m2adapter.jpg?raw=true) connector on it.
 It connects to one of the two internal usb ports.
 I use one without issues in my NUC.
-They usally list them as NUC8 compatible and cost a bit more than other converter cards.
+They usually list them as NUC8 compatible and cost a bit more than other converter cards.

 Those other cards (and 3rd party ones) do not come with this connector so you'd have to make your own.
 My cheaper eBay card came with a cable with standard internal usb header and a cable without any plugs so you can attach your own.
 Check the listing carefully before ordering.
 Also make sure it converts to M key and once you have it that the spacing pillar is in the correct position.
 Don't short the poor Airport out.